uab-cgds-worthey/quac/docs/quac_cli.md

                         in cluster.
 Edit template file
                         'configs/cli_cluster_config.json' to suit your SLURM
                         environment. (default: None)
-  --log_dir             Directory path where logs (both workflow's and
+  --wait                Waits for submitted Slurm jobs to terminate (default: False) --log_dir             Directory path where logs (both workflow's and
                         wrapper's) will be stored (default: data/quac/logs)
 ```